Moldova–European Union relations: Agreements

-On 24 January 2011 Moldova officially received an "action plan" toward the establishment of a visa-free regime for short-stay travel from the EU's Internal Affairs Commissioner.
+On 24 January 2011, Moldova officially received an "action plan" toward the establishment of a visa-free regime for short-stay travel from the EU's Internal Affairs Commissioner.
 In November 2013, the Commission proposed that visa requirements for short-term visits be abolished for Moldovan citizens holding biometric passports, with Lithuanian Foreign Minister Linas Linkevičius suggesting the change could take place in early 2014.
 On 13 February 2014 the European Parliament's Civil Liberties, Justice, and Home Affairs Committee approved lifting the visa requirements, and the full parliament voted in favour on 27 February 2014.
 The European Parliament and Council gave their final consent to visa-free travel for Moldovan citizens on 3 April 2014, and the change become applicable on 28 April 2014.

+On 14 May 2024, Financial Times reported that Moldova and the European Union would soon sign an important security agreement.
+The article by Financial Times claims that the news agency has seen the proposed security arrangement and notes that the arrangement would significantly deepen the security relationship of Moldova and the European Union.
+Furthermore, the agreement would come on the heels of a defense agreement between Moldova and France from March 2024, as the Financial Times article about the agreement between Moldova and the European Union also notes.
+The report from the Financial Times also comes after recent news (April 2024) about a Romanian draft bill on defending Romanian citizens abroad (including many Moldovans with Romanian citizenship) from danger via "military intervention" and including from "hybrid threats", which is significant considering Romania's membership in the European Union (according to Balkan Insight).
+This proposed Romanian legislation does not specify policy towards dual-citizenship holders of Romanian passports.

+On 20 May 2024, Moldova becomes the first non-European Union (EU) signatory country to sign a security and defense pact with the EU in order to receive assistance to strengthen and manage its borders, facilitate cooperation in terms of cybersecurity and fight against disinformation.